 }

-// otherwise return true
+// date is OK, return true

 return true;